vvvk-gh/githubCrashCourse/readme.md

 ### Changing Branching

-creates a new branch / switches to a new branch
+Creates a new branch / switches to a new branch

 ```cmd
     git checkout -b <branch name>  //new branch